 GM Envolve financial services

-The work contributed to a 20% increase in applications and a 90% rise in adoption, helping establish a stronger foundation for GM’s commercial financial ecosystem.
+- Contributed to a 20% increase in applications and a 90% rise in adoption.

 Discovery